kathrynr22/be-F4N/README.md

 This is where you will set up the schema for each table in your database.

-You should have separate tables for `skills`, `charities`, `jobs`, `users` and `comments`.
-You will need to think carefully about the order in which you create your migrations.
-You should think carefully about whether you require any constraints on your table columns (e.g. 'NOT NULL')
+You should have separate tables for `charities`, `skills`, `users` `jobs`, and `comments`.

-//Charity should come first, because users table and comments table needs to refer to it Each charity should have:
+//Charity should come first, because the users table and the comments table needs to refer to it

+Each charity should have:

 - `charity_name` which is a unique string that acts as the table's primary key
-- `charity_logo` not sure how this would work
+- `charity_logo`
 - `charity_url`
 - `charity_description` string limit characters

-//Skill should come second as users table, jobs table and comments table need to refer to it
+//Skill should come second as the users table, jobs table and comments table need to refer to it

 Each skill should have:

 - `skill_name` field which is a unique string that acts as the table's primary key

-//Username should come third as jobs reference usernames
+//Username should come third as the jobs and comments tables reference usernames

 Each user should have:

-- `username` which is the primary key & unique - may not need this if we are signing in through facebook/google?
+- `username` which is the primary key & unique
-- `password` may not need mix of char and numbers
+- `password` may not need? dont want it to come back in a GET request! mix of char and numbers
 - `first_name` string limit on characters
 - `last_name` string limit on characters
 - `number` ?
 - `email` ?
-  //need some method of communicating with each other - they can communicate in comments section, but people would not want to give out their contact details on a comment.
+  //they need some method of communicating with each other - they can communicate in comments section, but people would not want to give out their contact details on a comment.
 Would they be happy giving their email address and phone number on profile page..I guess so.
 Ideally we could implement some private chat functionality but not MVP.
 - `avatar_url`
-- `skill_name`
+- `skill_name` - can have more than one skill.
+But can also just have one skill?
 - `location` are we doing location eg Chorlton or Postcode eg M21 ??
 - `bio` limit amount of characters
-- `charity_id` which references the charity table
 - `charity_name` which references the charity table
 - `charity_logo` which references the charity table
-- `justgiving_link` for demo purposes may have to do a fake charity link and not actually use justgiving...something silly like ju5tgiving
+- `justgiving_link` ?

 Each job should have:

 - `job_id` which is the primary key
 - `title` string limit characters
 - `body` string limit characters
-- `skills_required` not sure how to do this ???
+- `skills_required` the test data is currently just one skill...I could adapt so sometimes people want more than one skill?
 - `username` field that references a user's primary key (username)
 - `created_at` defaults to the current timestamp